makrai/notes/koromilas21-multimod-emo-survey.md

       jointly learns unimodal generative factors that can be used to reconstruct missing or noisy information during testing time.
 To achieve
     * an encoder for each modality (audio, text, video) and their fusion (audio
-      + text + video), which creates the generative and discriminative factors.
+      + text + video), which creates the generative and discriminative factors
     * The corresponding decoders of the generative factors serve to approximate the input modalities, while the decoder of the discriminative factor is used for inference